 “It would be best to leave three common topics that cause emotional distress for many readers out of your blog.
 That would be political opinions, religion and sex.
 Otherwise I really enjoy your blogs Karen.
 Happy travel writing!”

 Really?
 She wants me to write about travel without mentioning politics, religion, or sex?
 What fun is that?
 I sat there for a moment trying to imagine how I would describe Rome without a single reference to the Catholic Church, Mussolini, or Sophia Loren.
-That would be like blogging about Oz and leaving out the flying monkeys and the Wicked Witch of the West.
+That would be like blogging about Oz and leaving out the flying monkeys and the Wicked Witch of the West, or discussing the movie Poltergeist without referencing the afterlife.

 “Make a broader perspective your favorite souvenir,” advises Rick Steves.
 “Back home, be evangelical about your newly expanded global viewpoint.
 Travel shapes who you are.
 Weave favorite strands of other cultures into the tapestry of your own life.
 Live your life as if it shapes the world and the future — because it does.”
 And if you’ll forgive me for mentioning religion again, I say amen to that.